Contact InformationX3171ldamore@rwu.eduGHH 212Curriculum Vitae

 - Vigilante Women

-Dr. D’Amore also teaches for the Gender and Sexuality Studies Minor:
+Dr. D’Amore also teaches for the Gender and Sexuality Studies Minor and in the General Education program.

 Listen here for a podcast interview about her book, Smart Chicks on Screen: Representing Women's Intellect in Film and Television (Rowman and Littlefield, 2014), and read about Dr. D'Amore's research in "Laura Mattoon D'Amore Explores Feminism in Today's Media" in The Bay.

 Finally, Dr. D’Amore is deeply committed to social justice and equity and inclusion initiatives at Roger Williams University.
 She co-founded the Diversity and Inclusion Fellows program, with Dr. Kamille Gentles-Peart, and the Gender and Sexuality Studies program with Dr. Jason Jacobs.
-She is the faculty mentor for the P.E.A.C.E program (Peer Empowerment, Activism, and Community Engagement) and living and learning community.
-She is Co-Chair of the shepherding group for the Education, Scholarship, and Service goal in the University’s Equity Action Plan.
-Finally, she regularly partners through the Community Partnership Center to pair her courses and her students with Girls, Inc of Taunton, to do equity and advocacy work.
+She is co-chaired the shepherding group for Education, Scholarship, and Service, under the University’s Equity Action Plan.
+Finally, she regularly partners through the Community Partnership Center to pair her courses and her students with organizations like Girls, Inc of Taunton, to do equity and advocacy work; and Providence Promise, to do anti-racist mentoring with underserved high school youth.